Florida Court Records

 Note that name-based searches do not generate accurate search results since they may include case files or other parties with similar names.
 You can, however, fine-tune the search result by including case information like the filing date and case number.

-Orange Superior Court Docket Search
+Orange Circuit Court Docket Search

 Court dockets contain lists of events related to court case proceedings.
 Also referred to as court calendars, dockets provide information about case timelines, filed motions, rulings, upcoming hearings, and orders.
 To search Orange County court dockets, inquirers may use the county clerk of court’s eClerk platform.
 The agency also provides options for making online requests for court dockets.